 This got us thinking, perhaps there are more teams out there that could benefit from roadmapping their product publicly in Trello, so this article is meant to give a couple of tips to help you get started.
 I will talk about board visibility settings, commenting and voting permissions, board backgrounds, sharing card links via social media, and a few other fun things.

-Before I get started, if you’re worried that having a public board will reveal too much, remember that Trello lets you have unlimited boards, each with different permissions, so you can share publicly only the information you wish to share.
+Before I get started, if you're worried that having a public board will reveal too much, remember that Trello allows you to have different permissions on different boards, so you can share publicly only the information you wish to share.

 Like in the classic baseball film, Field of Dreams, “If you build it they will come…” Except in this case, if you make your roadmapping board publicly visible, they will come and they will give you input!
 Your fans will also be able to subscribe to a card, perhaps a feature they are craving, and follow its progress across your board, receiving notifications as it glides across your lists, from "ideas" to "doing" to "shipped".